Thermally modified Hem-Fir wood siding compares to the beauty of western red cedar

 Compare Mechanical Properties of Thermally Modified Hemlock and Western Red Cedar

 Overall, you have two very beautiful softwood siding options to choose from.
 Both species perform well in a rainscreen siding system or in a tongue and groove siding profile.
 Please check out the actual test results and mechanical properties and performance criteria of Western Red Cedar vs. Thermally Modified Hemlock (Hem-Fir) chart below.
+The test values are compiled from research conducted by the USDA Forest Products Laboratory, University of Minnesota, and the University of Idaho.

-Compare Thermally modified Hemlock to Western Red Cedar
+Chart comparing the physical properties of ThermaWood thermally modified Hemlock to Western Red Cedar

 DOWNLOAD THIS CHART